tompany/Voron_adjustable-ventilation-grilles/README.md

-#Voron 2.4 ajustable ventilation grilles
+# Voron 2.4 ajustable ventilation grilles

 These are some simple ventilation grilles that can be put in the doors and sidepanels of your Voron printer.
 I made them for my Voron 2.4r2, but they can also be used for other Voron models.

 With these grilles you can create an airflow over the building plate.
 Therefore they should be mounted with the holes just above the buildplate.

 The grilles are in Voron style with 6 sided holes and when they are shut the Voron Logo is visible.

+## Files

 There are 5 STL files:
 1. Grill Front (for M3 cone head screws).stl